vanhoutenbos/ga/docs/business-model.md

 # Business Model and Open Source Strategy

+## Business Model

+This document outlines the business model and monetization strategy for the Golf Tournament Organizer Application.

+## Limited Initial Access Strategy

+To create a sense of exclusivity and ensure optimal performance during our launch phase, we're implementing a controlled access approach:

+- **Only 100 Organizer Accounts**: Limited to tournament directors and club managers
+- **Only 900 Player Accounts**: Available for tournament participants

+This "Founding Members Program" creates scarcity while allowing us to provide a high-quality experience and gather valuable feedback.
+Once these limits are reached, we'll implement a waitlist system where existing users can sponsor new users for priority access.

 ## Open Source Approach: Open Core Model

 After careful analysis of the codebase and project requirements, the recommended approach is an **Open Core Model**: